Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - We recommend that you drop the function name.
 When you drop the function name, it's often referred to as **anonymous function**, which is a function without a name
 - From experience, we think that the most challenging concept for beginners with the `.forEach()` method is the shift from an array into an array item.
 - When you write `grades.forEach()` and you pass it a `function (grade){ ... }`, you have to immediately stop thinking of the `grades` array and start thinking about **one element of the array**.

+ Callbacks: Plural to Singular
+- When iterating over an array, you're always going from an array of several items into iterating over them **one by one**.
+- Make sure your array name is **plural**.
+- And make sure the function you pass to the forEach has the parameter in the **singular**.
 -